-I am a historian of science currently based in Washington, DC, where I am a senior editor at Physics Today.
+I am a historian of science and the AIP Endowed Professor in History of Natural Sciences at the University of Maryland.
 I am a former member of the teaching faculty at Harvard University and I have held fellowships from the American Academy of Arts & Sciences, the National Science Foundation, and the Situating Science Cluster grant at York University.
+I am also a former senior editor at Physics Today.
 I earned my PhD in History from Princeton University, an MPhil in History and Philosophy of Science from Cambridge University, and a BS from Davidson College.

 My book, Making Nature: The History of a Scientific Journal (U. of Chicago Press, 2015), examines the history of the specialist journal through the lens of Nature, a British scientific weekly that today is arguably the world’s most prestigious scientific journal.
 The project covers Nature’s development from its foundation in 1869 to the present day.
 Making Nature analyzes how the editors and contributors used Nature to communicate both their scientific claims and their visions of what it meant to be a “scientist” in the nineteenth and twentieth centuries.